iotaledger/bee-rfcs/text/0034-ternary-hash.md

   // This is equivalent to calling `CurlP::new(CurlPRounds::Rounds81)`. let mut curlp = CurlP81::new();

-  // Assume we have some transaction trits, all zeroes for the sake of this example. let transaction = TritBuf::<T1B1Buf>::zeros(6561);
+  // Assume there are some transaction trits, all zeroes for the sake of this example. let transaction = TritBuf::<T1B1Buf>::zeros(6561);
   let mut hash = TritBuf::<T1B1Buf>::zeros(243);